-An estimated 159.8 million pounds of eggplants were grown in 2010 (Yearbook ERS 2011).
-About 98 percent of the eggplant grown in the United States is produced for the fresh market, with the remainder used for processed products such as frozen entrees and specialty dips and appetizers (Outlook 2006).
+An estimated 156.3 million pounds of eggplants were grown in the United States in 2012 (Yearbook ERS 2013).
+About 98 percent of the eggplant grown in the U.S. is produced for the fresh market, with the remainder used for processed products such as frozen entrees and specialty dips and appetizers (Outlook 2012).

 The eggplant (Solanum melongena) was first grown some 4,000 years ago in India and Pakistan.
 Thomas Jefferson, who grew eggplant in his garden at Monticello, is thought to have originally introduced the plant to the United States.

 Eggplant, or aubergine as it is known in some parts of the world, reportedly received its name in the past when white, egg-shaped varieties were more common.
 Although considered a vegetable, eggplant is actually, botanically speaking, a fruit related to the potato, tomato and bell pepper.

 The USDA has not collected complete domestic production statistics for eggplant since 2001.
 The leading states in eggplant production continues to be New Jersey, California, New York,

 U.S. eggplant consumption has trended higher over the past five decades.
 Between 2005-2012, per person use of eggplant rose to 0.9 pound (ERS 2013).
 The more rapid growth in the past decade may reflect the introduction of new processed products plus increased interest in following a vegetarian diet.
 Increases in both domestic production and import volume have each played key roles in supporting increased U.S. eggplant demand over the past decade.